 Skill: Executing Code

-Some examples of run buttons for block-based coding software:
+Some examples of run buttons for block-based coding program

 In order to make good decisions, you need good data.
-Coding software and microcontrollers (Arduino, Micro:bit, etc.) automate the collection and analysis of data, which enables decision-making and provides good arguments to support these decisions.
+Coding programs and microcontrollers (Arduino, Micro:bit, etc.) can automate the collection and analysis of data, which can support informed decision-making and provides a basis for valid arguments.
 Data entry can be done in several ways; for example, code could be written to enable data collection through a form that compiles the data into a spreadsheet.
 Most spreadsheets accept codes to facilitate data analysis.

 Raw data can be turned into a relative-frequency table, and conditional formatting can be applied to cells to highlight specific data or trends.